Kyoto, Japan is home to an astounding 2,000 Japanese temples and shrines. Yes, two-thousand.

 We have provided information for visitors to create their own temple tour in Kyoto.
 However, for guests who would rather join a Kyoto tour, there are many sightseeing options led by professional guides.

-Planning to visit more top destinations in Japan?
-Fantastic!
-Use our Complete 2 Week Japan Itinerary to plan your perfect trip.
 We include everything you need to know – from Where To Go To See Mt Fuji to how to determine if you should buy a Japan Rail Pass.

 You can also get ready to Visit Tokyo with our detailed guides for Tokyo Food, the Best Drinks in Tokyo and Our Tokyo Temple Tour!

-Pro Tip: Stay organized for your Vacation to Japan by using our Trip Planning Printables!
+Pro Tip: Stay organized for your vacation to Japan by using our Trip Planning Printables!

 Start planning your trip to Japan!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.